Deltares/hydromt_wflow/docs/dev_guide/dev_install.rst

     $ pixi run install

 The latter will install pre-commit hooks and a git compare tool for netcdf files.
-Comparing netcdf (.nc) files with git will be using ncdump.
+Comparing netcdf (.nc) files with git will be using ncdump, which must be in your PATH environment variable. ncdump is directly available in the PATH when you call ``pixi run git diff``, or when you have a ``pixi shell`` open.
-If you don't have this program installed on your computer, you can install it via pixi as such:
+If you want your git diff to work outside of the pixi environment (e.g. in a git user interface) you can install ncdump and netcdf4 globally with:

 .. code-block:: console